-- 1. Go on a minibeast hunt around your home or garden and learn about invertebrates. - 2.
-Try some seed and plant growing experiments. - 3.
+- 2. Try some seed and plant growing experiments. - 3.
 Learn about hedgehogs and try 5 fun hedgehog related activities - 4.
 Bird watch from your window - 5.
 Make a rain measure and learn about the water cycle. - 6.
 Learn about spider webs and make a spider web catcher - 7.
 Make a wormery and learn about worms - 8.
 Create naturally scented and coloured playdough using herbs and flowers - 9.
 Play nature colour matching games - 10.
 Make some nature confetti - 11.
 Make your own nature paints - 12.
 Make some nature art. - 13.
 Have fun making mud cakes, magic potions and leaf boats. - 14.
 Make wildflower seeded paper to plant and grow. - 15.
 Snail racing, observation and tracking. - 16.
 Mud cakes, magic potions and leaf boats. - 17.
 Play nature games - 18.
 Make bird feeder bunting and a footprint tracker - 19.
 Learn about decomposition and make an insect house - 20.
 Build a garden Den or have a teddy bears tea party - 21.
 Make simple sun catchers - 22.
 Play chalk games - 23.
 Make your own scarecrows - 24.
 Paint pebbles to play with - 25.
 Colourful capillary action experiment

-And finally, some stories to listen to - just click on the pictures and enjoy!
+And finally, here are some stories to listen to about some of the things you might see outside!
+Just click on the pictures and enjoy!